JAVIERTRIBOGINE/esLintThree/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## INSTALL PRETTIER ESLINT

+1. command: `ng add @angular-eslint/schematics`

+## Install and configure Prettier
+2. command: `npm install prettier --save-dev`
+3. Add .prettierignore and .prettierrc files with the configuration data

+## Configure Prettier to be used as an ESLint plugin
+4. command: `npm install prettier-eslint eslint-config-prettier eslint-plugin-prettier`
+5. Add a line in `extends` property of .eslintrc.json file:
+...
+`plugin:prettier/recommended`
+...

+6. command: `ng lint`